JaiPingal/important-practice-notes/README.md

 Whenever we write code an environment is required to run that Js code.
 The environment where we run and evaluate our code is called execution context. \
 There is also an execution context inside the execution context which we call global execution context.
 This is by default.

-By default means:
+By default means:-
-Js engine created the global execution context before the start to execute any code.
+*Js engine created the global execution context before the start to execute any code.*

 ***Variable and function that not inside any function.
 A new execution context get create every time a function is executed***

-**Note**
+**Note:-**
 Until we call the function, it remains in the global execution context, but as soon as we call the function and it is executed, each function get a new execution context.

 #### Execution stack